 Japanese trapdoor snail is a completely peaceful creature, and therefore safe to keep with fish or shrimp.
 It has no way to defend itself other than retreating and sealing itself into its own shell.

-Japanese trapdoor snails tankmates should include other calm and peaceful community tank fish (for example, Cory Catfish and Otocinclus Catfish, read more about community tank here).
-Japanese trapdoor snails tank mates should not be aggressive fish like cichlids, goldfish or other fish that can do harm to a defenseless snail.
+Japanese trapdoor snails tankmates should include other calm and peaceful community tank fish (for example, Pygmy Cory Catfish and Otocinclus Catfish, read more about community tank here).
+Japanese trapdoor snails tank mates should not be aggressive fish like cichlids, goldfish, or other fish that can do harm to a defenseless snail.

 Japanese trapdoor snail tank mates can also include other snails including Black Devil Snails, Brotia Pagodula snails, Rabbit snails, Nerite Snails, Mystery Snails, Ramshorn snail, Malaysian Trumpet snails and others of their kind.